 Swan neck deformity (fingers)

-Swan neck deformity is a deformity of the digits that consists of: hyperextension of the proximal interphalangeal (PIP) joints compensatory flexion of the distal interphalangeal (DIP) joints Pathology Swan neck deformity is seen in 3,4: rheumatoid arthritis (classical association) post-tr...
+Swan neck deformity is a musculoskeletal manifestation of rheumatoid arthritis presenting in a digit, with the combination of: hyperextension of a proximal interphalangeal (PIP) joint flexion of a distal interphalangeal (DIP) joint Pathology The swan neck deformity characterized by hyperexte...

 Traumatic aortic injury in the exam

 Getting a film with traumatic aortic injury in the exam is one of the many exam set-pieces that can be prepared for.
 This is one of the cases you should look and not speak for 10 seconds as there tends to be a lot of findings on the film of patients with a traumatic aortic injury.
 Description...